Meols Hall Shabby Chic Wedding Photography

 The day was just so easy and stress-free which was really bizarre.
 In fact, the VW Campervan driver thought that Paul was a wedding guest instead of the groom because of how laid back and at ease he was.

-I am not really a dressy person, I’m quite a tomboy in my choice of attire so when it came to getting my dress, I wanted a nice dress but I saw more value in my photos than spending thousands on the dress.
+I am quite a tomboy so when it came to getting my gown, I wanted a nice dress but I saw more value in my photos than spending thousands on the dress.
 That being said, I went to Wed2B at the Pier Head and instantly fell in love with a nude lace mermaid style dress by Anna Sorrano.

 Again, being a tomboy, I struggle with walking in heels so knew I didn’t want to spend a lot of money on designer shoes as I would want to change into flats as soon as possible.
 I bought my heels from ASOS and flip flops from Accessorise.